ros2/ros2_documentation/source/Concepts/About-Executors.rst

 .. image:: images/executors_scheduling_semantics.png

-This semantics was first described in the ECRTS paper by Casini et al., given at the bottom of this page.
+This semantics was first described in a `paper by Casini et al. at ECRTS 2019 <https://drops.dagstuhl.de/opus/volltexte/2019/10743/pdf/LIPIcs-ECRTS-2019-6.pdf>`_.

 Outlook
 -------